SeveredDime/Home-Assistant/README.md

 ## Existing:

 * Raspberry Pi3
-  - All In One Installer
+  - ~All In One Installer~
+  - Hassbian Install
 * Google Home
 * Phillips Hue
   - White x3